 The Ceiba Foundation has been dedicated to the conservation of tropical habitats since 1997.
 To best implement and promote conservation action, we focus on community involvement, education, and research.
 We promote the empowerment of local landowners and communities and encourage them to actively participate in sustainable management of their land.
 For example, rather than procuring land for conservation, we work with local landowners to find ways to promote the sustainable use of their land while also providing suitable habitat for native flora and fauna.
 This involves collaboration with landowners to prioritize areas that are best for conservation while allocating other areas for agroforestry or crop cultivation so that landowners can use their natural resources to generate a sustainable income.

-The Lalo Loor Dry Forest Reserve is the result of a conservation agreement between Ceiba and Sr. Eudaldo (Lalo) Loor.
-Ceiba staffs and oversees operation and management of the reserve.
-Sr. Loor’s commitment to sustainable land management practices and habitat protection as well as his involvement in water and soil protection and regional economic growth demonstrates how environmental conservation and sustainable development are united.
-We are fortunate to have the Lima and Loor families as local leaders who advocate for conservation.
+The Lalo Loor Dry Forest Reserve, Ceiba’s second major conservation project in Ecuador, is the result of a collaboration between the foundation and Sr. Eudaldo (‘Lalo’) Loor.
+For years, Ceiba staffed the reserve and oversaw operation and management of visitors, researchers, volunteers, and student groups.
+Today, Lalo’s family has taken over management of the reserve, and Ceiba will sign another conservation easement with them to guarantee protection of the forest and its wildlife for years to come.
+Sr. Loor’s commitment to sustainable land management practices and habitat protection as well as his involvement in water and soil protection and regional economic growth demonstrates how environmental conservation and sustainable development can go hand in hand.